andywer/threads.js/README.md

   const work = await spawn(new Worker("./worker"))
 ```

-You need to import `threads/register` once in the beginning (in the master code, not in the thread) to register the library's `Worker` for your platform as the global `Worker`.
+This registers the library's `Worker` implementation for your platform as the global `Worker`.
 This is necessary, since you cannot `import { Worker } from "threads"` or Parcel won't recognize `new Worker()` as a web worker anymore.

+Be aware that this might affect any code that tries to instantiate a normal web worker `Worker` and now instead instantiates a threads.js `Worker`.
+The threads.js `Worker` is just a web worker with some sugar on top, but that sugar might have unexpected side effects on third-party libraries.

-Anything else should work out of the box.
+Everything else should work out of the box.

 </details>